Contents

 Manage the keyboard

-When the user taps in an editable text view, that text view becomes the first responder and automatically asks the system to display the associated keyboard.
-Because the appearance of the keyboard has the potential to obscure portions of your user interface, it’s up to you to make sure that doesn’t happen by repositioning any views that might be obscured.
-Some system views, like table views, help you by scrolling the first responder into view automatically.
-If the first responder is at the bottom of the scrolling region, however, you may still need to resize or reposition the scroll view itself to ensure the first responder is visible.
+When someone taps in an editable text view, it becomes the first responder and the system displays the keyboard.
+Because the keyboard can obscure parts of your interface, reposition any views that would otherwise be hidden.
+Some system views, like table views, scroll the first responder into view automatically.
+If the first responder is at the bottom of the scrolling region, you may still need to resize or reposition the scroll view to keep it visible.

 Keyboard notifications

-For more information about these notifications, see their descriptions in UIWindow.
+For more information about these notifications, see UIWindow.

 State preservation

-In iOS 6 and later, if you assign a value to this view’s restorationIdentifier property, it preserves the following information:
+If you assign a value to this view’s restorationIdentifier property, the view preserves the following information:

 • The editing state of the text view, as reported by the isEditable property.